faiyaz92/AssetTracking/doc/AssetTracking_BRD_and_TechDoc.md

 #### FR-002: Asset Management
 - Users can create, edit, and delete assets.
-- Each asset has a unique code, name, optional details, base location (room), and current location.
+- Each asset has an auto-generated unique code (based on primary key), name, optional details, base location (room), and current location.
 - Assets can be assigned to rooms or remain unassigned.
 - Assets display generated barcodes.
 - Base location is set during creation (optional); current location updates on scans.